alissatroiano/Milestone-2/README.md

 * The modal dialog box used to display the correct question answers, GIF images and descriptions was copied from [Bootstrap](https://getbootstrap.com/docs/4.5/components/modal/).

+* The modal dialog box used to display the directions for the game was copied from [Bootstrap](https://getbootstrap.com/docs/4.5/components/modal/).

+* The branded navbar with toggle expand was copied from [Bootstrap](https://getbootstrap.com/docs/4.5/components/navbar/).

 * The GIF images used in each modal dialog box were copied from [GIPHY](https://giphy.com/).

 * The media queries in the stylesheet were copied/learned from [w3schools.com](https://www.w3schools.com/css/css_rwd_mediaqueries.asp)

 * Line 2 of question.js, which enables `jQuery.noConflict())` mode was copied from [jQuery.com](https://api.jquery.com/jQuery.noConflict/)

+* The classes used to style the game's grid and buttons were also copied from [Bootstrap](https://getbootstrap.com).

 ### Media